Last modified: March 28th, 2017

 We encrypt the files that you transmit through Mover using the AES-256 standard, which is the same encryption standard used by banks to secure customer data.
 Encryption for your files is applied as soon we receive them, and we manage the encryption keys.

 Mover uses Amazon EC2, Microsoft Azure, Google Cloud Compute, and other custom hosted servers for our server infrastructure.
-Like Microsoft and Google, Amazon stores data over several large-scale data centers.
-According to Amazon, they use military grade perimeter control berms, video surveillance, and professional security staff to keep their data centers physically secure.
+Microsoft, Google, and Amazon store data over several large-scale data centers.

 You can find more information about Amazon's security at the Amazon Web Services' website.

 You can find more information about Google's security on the Google Cloud Platform website.